 Victims of construction site accidents can file a personal injury lawsuit against the individuals or companies responsible for the accident.
-A personal injury lawsuit will allow the victim to get compensation for his or her injuries, including:
+A personal injury lawsuit can allow the victim to get compensation for his or her injuries, including:

 If someone is killed in a construction accident, the surviving family can file a wrongful death lawsuit against those responsible.
 A wrongful death claim will allow the family to get compensation for the loss of a loved one.